 Applications by United States citizens and permanent residents received after the MBA application deadline (February 1) will be considered as space allows.
 Additional information is required and different application dates are established by Graduate and International Admissions for international students.

-The MS-MBA curriculum consists of 37 credit hours of coursework in the College of Business Administration and 24 credit hours of coursework in the College of Engineering.
+The MS-MBA curriculum consists of 37 credit hours of coursework in HCB and 24 credit hours of coursework in TCE.
 All students must have a course work plan approved by their respective program during their first semester in the program.
 A final examination as required to fulfill the requirements of the engineering degree and must be taken during the final semester.

-The dual degree candidate must satisfy the curriculum and graduation requirements of the College of Engineering major being pursued and the College of Business Administration.
+The dual degree candidate must satisfy the curriculum and graduation requirements of the TCE major being pursued as well as HCB’s requirements.
 For additional requirements for the Master of Science in Civil or Environmental Engineering, refer to program descriptions for those majors.

 Students withdrawing from the dual degree program before completing both degrees will not receive credit toward graduation in either degree program for courses taken in the other degree program, except as such courses qualify for credit without regard to the dual degree program.
 The MS and MBA degrees will be awarded upon successful completion of the requirements of the dual program.